 Week five: Relax!

-• Make sure that your child makes time between school and study to relax for a short time with their games console or the TV.
+- Make sure that your child takes time between school and study to relax for a short time with their games console or by watching TV.

 Week six: Be positive

 - Praise your child for all their hard work, and encourage them to make a list of five things they’re proud of.

 - Keep up the revision, but instead of grilling them with past papers, let them do 10-minute tests, worksheets or puzzles that feel less daunting.
 Think of it a bit like tapering runs before a marathon: the hard work is done, and now they just need to keep up the momentum.

 - Try some simple relaxation or mindfulness exercises to help them keep their cool.

 - Make sure they eat well to make sure they're able to concentrate.
 Try these brilliant brain-boosting breakfast ideas for SATs days.